This article originally appeared on VICE UK

 It should have been a standard Saturday night.
-On the 2nd of November 1996, gangly teenager Damien Nettles headed out in Cowes on the Isle of Wight with his good friend Chris Boon.
+On November 2, 1996, gangly teenager Damien Nettles headed out in Cowes on the Isle of Wight with his good friend Chris Boon.
 They'd been out at a party earlier in the evening.
 Nothing special.
-Bored, they'd bought ciders, taken the ferry to west Cowes and then tried to get served at a couple of pubs, underage, before giving up and going their separate ways on the high street.
+Bored, they'd bought ciders, taken the ferry to west Cowes, and then tried to get served at a couple of pubs, underage, before giving up and going their separate ways on the high street.
 Chris would be the last person close to Damien to see him alive.
 Damien was 16.

-His story has crept back into the news now, almost 20 years later, as the subject of BBC Three serialised documentary Unsolved: The Boy Who Disappeared.
-It's an attempt at a British take on Making a Murderer or Serial – where a quick Google search could tell all about how the story's unfolded so far – and fronted by Panorama investigative journalists Bronagh Munro and Alys Harte.
+His story has crept back into the news now, almost 20 years later, as the subject of BBC Three serialized documentary Unsolved: The Boy Who Disappeared.
+It's an attempt at a British take on Making a Murderer or Serial—where a quick Google search could tell all about how the story's unfolded so far—and fronted by Panorama investigative journalists Bronagh Munro and Alys Harte.

 Damien's mother, Valerie Nettles, shows up early as a key resource.
 She flies back to the Isle of Wight from her Dallas home to meet Munro and Harte, sending them all the information she's gathered on the case to date.
 Watching her walk along the streets that somehow snatched her son away, it's hard not to feel moved by how calm she seems.
 How composed.